The400MillionDollarCorp/OSSPoly/README.md

-# PolyOracle AI Project
+# OSSPoly AI Project

 ## Overview

-Welcome to the PolyOracle AI project!
+Welcome to the OSSPoly AI project!
 This repository consists of two main parts:

 - **backend/**: A Python-based AI agent using LangChain, LangGraph, and related libraries to analyze and trade on Polymarket.
 - **frontend/**: A Next.js application with TailwindCSS, Shadcn UI, and TypeScript for the user-facing interface.